Soccer-Reaction to Liverpool's Premier League title win

 Manager Juergen Klopp: "I have no words.
 It is unbelievable, much more than I thought was possible.
 Becoming champions with this club is absolutely incredible.
 This is for Kenny (Dalglish), for Stevie (Gerrard) - everyone!" he said.
 Liverpool Principal Owner John Henry:

 "Congratulations to Liverpool for this great season.
-We won a lot in the last few years and of course we want to close the gap.
-"After two seasons the gap is big.
-We were not consistent like the previous seasons.
-Liverpool won the Champions League and were given confidence.
-They played every game like it was their last game.
-In the beginning, we didn't play like that way."
+We won a lot in the last few years and of course we want to close the gap."
+Graeme Souness, former Liverpool player and manager:

 "We had to wait 13 weeks, it was 13 long weeks with uncertainty, but a lot of our fans had to wait 30 years so it was a short time compared to what they've had."
 Rafa Benitez, former Liverpool manager: